Updated March 5th, 2020

 To attract the right kind of readers to your content via the search engines, you’ll need to make sure your articles are optimized properly.

 There was a time when this meant stuffing your blog posts full of keywords.
 Now, however, that’s not necessary.
-The emphasis is more on quality and value but there are still things you can do to encourage a better performance:
+The emphasis is more on quality and value but there are still things you can do to encourage better performance:

 - Research keywords using sites like Google Keyword Planner to find out what people are searching for, in relation to your niche